 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard of “drop-in” replacements for R22.
 We strongly advocate against this choice.
 Normally a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this feels like an easy solution.
 It often costs the homeowner more money, and almost always voids the manufacturer warranty.
 The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is referring to retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
 In part, this is because different refrigerants work at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
 If this crucial step is avoided, your system will quickly stop working, and you’ll end up installing a new unit anyway.
+If you are insistent on exploring retrofitting, then consult with an HVAC professional to determine your best option.

 Your manufacturer will possibly not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
 It’s normally just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.